This guide provides information about how to install a set of Disruptive Technologies sensors and cloud connectors.

-We highly recommend to name the sensors when placed.
+We highly recommend naming the sensors when placed.
 The naming of sensors is done in DT Studio by editing the field Sensor name.

 When placing a door sensor, place the sensor in the top part of the door frame on the opposite side of the hinge.
 This placement ensures minimal dust build-up on the sensor and allows the sensor to detect slight door openings.

 The Door Sensor can robustly detect objects 2 mm from the surface of the sensor.